Volok Reform: Grand ducal reform

 The reform began in 1547 in the Grand Duke's lands.
 It was made a law on 1 April 1557 and the process continued until the 1580s.
+The commission headed by chancellor Mikołaj Radziwiłł the Black examined autids.
+The process of land redistribution was supervised by Piotr Chwalczewski, who came from Greater Poland.
+He headed a team of 64 surveyors.
+Thirty-five of them were local Lithuanians or Ruthenians, five were Jews, and the remainder were Poles or Masovians.

 The Grand Duke was declared the owner of all peasants and their land thereby eliminating any remnants of allodial titles.
 The nobles that could not prove their noble status or land ownership had their land confiscated and their status reduced to a peasant.
 The Grand Duke's land was measured, evaluated for quality, and registered in a cadastre.
-Intruding parcels of land belonging to a noble were moved elsewhere to form a unified tract of land.
-This tract was then divided.
+In Samogitia and the Vilnius Voivodeship and Trakai Voivodeship, a total of 57,636 voloks and 9 morgs were reorganized, amounting to approximately 1.3 million hectares of land.
+By the end of the century, the reform had been extended to the remaining territories of the Grand Duchy of Lithuania.
+As a result, the revenues of the grand ducal domain increased substantially, from approximately 20,000 kop groszy before 1547 to 82,000 kop groszy in 1588, derived solely from the reorganized villages.